sarcophagus-org/governance-incentives-contract/README.md

 ## Overview

-This repository contains the smart contract and scripts that allow to compute the distribution amount of a given reward to those voters that have voted in a Sarco DAO proposal, and distribute those rewards to voters.
+This repository contains the smart contract and scripts that allow to compute and allocate the rewards to voters that have participated in a Sarco DAO proposal.

-The rewards per voter are weighted based on their Sarco-VR holding at the time of the snapshot blocknumber.
+The rewards per voter are weighted based on the Sarco-VR holding at the time of the snapshot blocknumber.

 ## Prerequisites